 According to the Land and Forest Codes of Ukraine forests may be in state, communal and private property.
 The majority of forests are state-owned.
-During the division of land between state and comunal ownership to communal property there can be transferred about 1.3 mln. ha (12.5%) of land of forestry purposes which are in constant use of companies subordinated to local governments.
+73% of forest fund are managed by the State Forest Resources Agency enterprises.
+During the division of land between state and communal ownership to communal property there can be transferred about 1.3 mln. ha (12.5%) of land of forestry purposes which are in constant use of companies subordinated to local governments.
 The share of private forest ownership is less than 0.1% of the total area of forest land.